-- A. No employee shall be required to operate unsafe and faulty equipment.
+A. No employee shall be required to operate unsafe and faulty equipment.
 In the event that an employee reports to his immediate supervisor that an assignment will endanger the employee's health and/or is unsafe, the supervisor shall investigate and determine the validity of the allegation.
+The

-The Employer shall take all necessary actions to correct or remedy any unsafe work practices, equipment or conditions. - B. If the supervisor has any doubt as to the safety of the work situation, the supervisor shall request the assistance of the responsible safety representative, who shall inspect the job site along with the supervisor to ensure that it is safe before requiring the employee(s) to perform the work.
+Employer shall take all necessary actions to correct or remedy any unsafe work practices, equipment or conditions.

+- B. If the supervisor has any doubt as to the safety of the work situation outside what is typically expected to fall within the scope of police officer duties, the supervisor shall request the assistance of the responsible safety representative, who shall inspect the job site along with the supervisor to ensure that it is safe before requiring the employee(s) to perform the work.
 If the employee has a serious doubt that an unsafe condition continues to exist subsequent to the determination made by the supervisor, the matter may be referred to the Union and senior supervision, both of whom shall confer with an installation safety representative. - C. In the event of a reported safety or health concern reported by the employee, the employee health and safety representative shall be informed, along with a Union representative.